-How does a pipeline work in a computer architecture or a processor?
+How does a pipeline work in computer architecture or a processor?

 Let us take the case of an ARM 7 processor.
 The three stages are Fetch, Decode, and Execute.
 Use the diagram below to understand the concept better.

-This whole process is known as the filling the pipeline.
-As the number of pipeline stages offered by a processor increase, the amount of work done in each stage decreases.
+This whole process is known as filling the pipeline.
+As the number of pipeline stages offered by a processor increases, the amount of work done in each stage decreases.
 Consequently, the processing frequency of the processor increases.